When you’re itching to get vegetables planted in the spring, do you ever think about soil temperature data?

 And again, you’ll need to watch the weather and make sure there won’t be a cold snap any time soon.
 Fighting the weather can be a real struggle when it comes to baby veggies.
 Luckily, there are some crops you can plant amidst the chilliest of soil temperatures.

 Crops Planted at 35 Degrees

-The earliest spring crops can be planted then the temperature is 35 degrees.
-This is just above the freezing mark.
+The earliest spring crops can be planted then the temperature of the soil is average 35 degrees.
 These are the very first veggies you should be planting when you’re just itching to get those seeds into that garden.
-Here they are:
+Here the list of vegetables:

 So, after determining the soil temperature data, go ahead and determine whether or not that soil is the right temperature for those early seeds.
-If the soil temperature is not 35 degrees, please don’t plant.
+If the soil temperature is not an average of 35 degrees, please don’t plant.
 The early bird never catches a worm.
 But, this depends on the zone in which you live as well.